wp-plugins/affinitomics/readme.txt

 = 0.6.00 =
 * Interface via API with Affinitomics™ Proxy Server - storing Affinitomics in the Cloud.
 * Added cloud export feature
-* Deleted base scoring from pluggin - no longer relies on the Wordpress host machne for calculation or indexing
+* Deleted base scoring from plugin - no longer relies on the Wordpress host machine for calculation or indexing
 * other little bug fixes/improvements

 = 0.5.04 =